AmandaCIdev/AmandaCIdev/README.md

 ### About Me

-I have recently achieved with Code Institute - Full Stack Software Development Skills.
+I have recently achieved Full Stack Software Development skills with Code Institute, a member of FinTech Wales.
 - - -

 ### Contact Me